Swargam

-Swargam is a 2024 Indian Malayalam-language family drama film directed by Rejis Antony and produced by Dr. Lizy K Fernandez & Team under the banner of CN Global Movies.
-The film explores themes of family, togetherness, and love, with a star-studded ensemble cast.
+Swargam (സ്വർഗം, meaning Heaven) is a 2024 Indian Malayalam-language family drama film directed by Rejis Antony and produced by Dr. Lizy K Fernandez under the banner of CN Global Movies.
+The screenplay was written by Rejis Antony and Rose Rejis, based on a story by Dr. Lizy K. Fernandez, with cinematography by S. Saravanan and editing by Don Max.

-The screenplay and dialogues were written by Rejis Antony and Rose Rejis, with cinematography by S. Saravanan.
-The movie was released on 8 November 2024, and has been receiving positive reviews for its heartwarming storyline and impressive performances.